wreien/beeeees/protocol.md

 At this stage, the only message sent by the client are actions.
 This is a list of movements for each bee controlled by the client.
+All entries should be less than 8192 characters long;
+longer transmissions will be rejected by the server.

 Each message should be a list of objects, where each object has the following two fields: